WebVR

 A static WebVR scene

-A static scene can be created using a few web page tags.
+I created a static scene using a few web page tags.

 A scene